Who We Are

 Formed by the amalgamation of some of Australia and New Zealand’s most celebrated beverage companies, Lion has a rich local heritage.

-James Squire, convicted highway robber and publican, produces the first commercial ale and becomes Australia's first brewer.
-His legacy now lives on through Lion's Malt Shovel Brewery, which adopts the James Squire name for its unique range of handcrafted beers.
+James Squire, convicted highway robber and publican, produces the first commercial ale.
+His legacy lives on through Lion's Malt Shovel Brewery, which bears the James Squire name for its unique range of handcrafted beers.

 LD Nathan established as a trading company in Russell, New Zealand and moved to Auckland soon after.